hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/800_jnana-yoga_vi.md

 (1896), copied them out from her notebook — *Ed*.)

 Thought is all important, for "what we think we become".
-There was once a Sannyâsin, a holy man, who sat under a tree and taught the people.
-He drank milk, and ate only fruit, and made endless "Prânâyâmas", and felt himself to be very holy.
+There was once a Sannyāsin, a holy man, who sat under a tree and taught the people.
+He drank milk, and ate only fruit, and made endless "Prānāyāmas", and felt himself to be very holy.
 In the same village lived an evil woman.
 Every day the Sannyasin went and warned her that her wickedness would lead her to hell.
 The poor woman, unable to change her method of life which was